The 6th Annual Tom Lottes 65 In 24 Alzheimer’s Awareness Run & Bike

 Previous Runs and Donations

 All are welcome to participate in their own way.
-Whether that’s walking or running any distance of your choosing on December 30th, donating to the Alzheimer's Association, or sharing the 65 in 24 run with friends and family.
+Whether that’s taking part in the Tom Lottes 65 in 24 Run & Bike on June 21st, donating to the Alzheimer's Association, or simply talking about the event with friends and family.